jamesnyika/SNOWUseCases/3-Validating XML against Schema.md

-# Validating XML against a Schema
+# 3-Validating XML against a Schema

 Any XML that needs to be validated will have to be done by adding a JS Include into ServiceNow and using that from within a business process activity such as a script activity.